What is post-traumatic stress disorder?

 - Talk to your partner, family or a friend about what happened and how you are feeling, if you can.

-- Try not to feel guilty or embarrassed.
+- Try not to feel guilty or ashamed about it.
 These thoughts and feelings are not your fault.

 - Practise these NHS relaxation exercises.